hwdong-net/uml_tutorial/uml.md

 Class Diagram is a UML diagram where you can visualize those classes, along with their attributes, operations and the inter-relationship.

+A use-case model describes a system's functional requirements in terms of use cases.
+It is a model of the system's intended functionality (use cases) and its environment (actors).
+Use cases enable you to relate what you need from a system to how the system delivers on those needs.

 [UML Class Diagram Tutorial](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/)

 [What is Unified Modeling Language (UML)?](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-uml/)